 "I don't know yet, but don't worry, Mom.
 I will find some way to pay for it.
 You won't have to take anything out of your pockets."

 It was a promise.
 A BIG promise.
 Money had always been a problem for my family.
 After many years of working in the US, my parents still can't seem to pull away from external financial support.
 We lived quite frugally, and money always seemed to determine how we lived our lives.

 I remembered my little brother wanting desperately to go abroad the year before but decided against it because he didn't want him and our family to carry the financial burden.
 I appreciate my brother for his selflessness.

-However, I had spent most of my life letting money control my decision too.
-Don't order expensive meals, don't buy new clothes, don't travel, find the cheapest apartment possible...
+However, I had spent most of my life letting money control my decisions too.
+Don't order expensive meals; don't buy new clothes; don't travel; find the cheapest apartment possible...

 No. I refused to have money have a say in this.
 Money is not going to tell me what I can or cannot do.
 Not anymore.